CS-SE-DEV/FHAPI-TO-LEEF/README.md

 # Deployment

-In order to run this program you will need a system with Python 2.7 installed.
-You can either download the files directly from your browser and transfer them to your server, or clone the files using git.
+In order to run this program you will need a system with Python 2.X installed.
+You can either download the files directly through your browser and transfer them to your server, or clone the files using git.
+The program also uses the python requests library, this must be installed for the script to run successfully.

+1.)
+Install requests by running either pip install requests or easy_install requests 2.)
+Run command git clone https://github.com/CS-SE-DEV/Falcon-Host-API-To-LEEF.git to download files to local system.
+3.)
+Ensure FH_LEEF.py has executable permissions by running chmod +x FH_LEEF.py 4.)
+Update FH_LEEF.config file with the appropriate settings 5.)
+Run script by typing ./FH_LEEF.py

 # Configuration